Monday, October 7, 2024

 A job step on an Azure Managed Instance that calls msdb.dbo.sp_send_dbmail (or possibly calling a linked server) can fail with error -2147467259.

-The fix is to put "EXECUTE AS LOGIN = 'SQLAGENTUSER' " at the front of the script.
-What's happening is that the Login that's used by the agent (ContainerAdministrator) is lacking perms somehow.
+The fix is to put "EXECUTE AS LOGIN = 'SQLAGENTUSER' " at the front of the code inside the job step.
+What's happening is that the Login that's used by the agent (ContainerAdministrator) is lacking perms (MSDB for email, but also linked server).

 Thursday, June 6, 2024